Frozen Strawberry Margarita: A Fruity Treat

 How to mix it?

-Whether you’re making drinks for two or preparing for a larger gathering, this is a fantastic cocktail to have up your sleeve!
-Save this recipe for Cinco de Mayo or your next sunny afternoon.
+Whether you’re mixing drinks for two or hosting a larger gathering later on, this is a cracking cocktail option you’ll want to master and keep up your sleeve!
+Bookmark this recipe for Cinco de Mayo or your next sweltering afternoon.

 How to Salt the Rim of Your Frozen Strawberry Margarita